Redemptions & Rollovers

 Redemption History

-Because the Fund has a number of investments that it has held for as much as 10 years, more exit opportunities are expected during 2023 and 2024.
+Because the Fund has a number of investments that it has held for as much as 10 years, regular exit opportunities are expected to occur.
 As they arise, investors will be notified if they are in line to redeem shares.
 In summary, redemptions are driven by exits!